ncatlab/nlab-content/pages/7/0/6/0/10607/content.md

 ### Traditional

-The concept of _dialectical reasoning_ is often attributed to
+The concept of _dialectical reasoning_ is usually attributed to

 * [[Plato]], second part of the _[[Parmenides dialogue]]_ .

+Hegel in his _[History of Philosophy](https://www.marxists.org/reference/archive/hegel/works/hp/hpeleatics.htm)_ writes that dialectic begins with [[Zeno]] (one of the characters in that dialogue).

 This is much amplified and expanded in